-To mitigate this, we extend the IICT framework by tracking the indices of the \(u\)-components that determine the output of \(g\).
+To mitigate this issue, we extend the tail-selection procedure by tracking the indices of the components of \(\bfu\) that determine the output of \(g\).
 These indices are collected in a set \(\Jc\), which is updated alongside \(\Ic\) every \(\omega\) iterations.

-The complete algorithmic details of IICT are presented in Algorithm \ref{alg:train}, with the pseudo-code for updating the index sets \(\Ic\) and \(\Jc\) provided in Algorithm \ref{alg:update}.
-Both \(\Ic\) and \(\Jc\) are initialized using \(\yf\).
-While the introduction of the index set \(\Ic\) is essential for all problems modeled within the \(\eta\)-learning framework due to prohibitive memory costs, the necessity of \(\Jc\) is problem-specific.
-In cases where the observable function \(g\) exhibits the aforementioned structural properties, incorporating \(\Jc\) should improve training stability and convergence behavior.
+Together, these considerations lead to the Inference-Informed Continual Training (IICT) procedure summarized in Algorithm \ref{alg:train}, with the index-set update detailed in Algorithm \ref{alg:update}.
+In summary, IICT initializes the model with the ERM estimator $\uf$ and periodically refreshes two index collections: $\Ic$, which identifies the auxiliary inputs used to evaluate the quantile loss efficiently, and, when applicable, $\Jc$, which tracks the active state components determining the observable.
+Thus, $\Ic$ provides the general memory reduction used throughout the framework, whereas $\Jc$ supplies additional, problem-specific stabilization when required by the structure of $g$.